 Test Environment Setup

-Some activities which are carried out during the test environment setup phase are given below:
+Activities carried out during the test environment setup phase

-- Understanding the architecture, setting up testing environment and prepare hardware and software requirement list for the Test Environment.
+- Understanding the architecture, setting up the testing environment, and prepare hardware and software requirement list for the Test Environment.

-- Perform the smoke test on the build, to ensure that the critical functionality or module are working as expected.
+- Perform the smoke test on the build, to ensure that the critical functionality or module is working as expected.

 The output after completion of this phase: